michelled/weavly.org/src/activities/rescue-mission.md

 * Directions
 * Sequencing
+* Debugging

 ## Level Up!

-* Moderators can restrict the number of allowed action blocks in the program to encourage learners to plan the shortest path to a destination.
+Moderators can restrict the number of allowed action blocks in the program to encourage learners to plan the shortest path to a destination.